-Bathroom and patio 120-volt electrical outlets are protected by a Ground Fault Interrupter (GFI).
-This device is provided in compliance with ANSI A119.2/NFP A 501C requirements and is intended to protect you against the hazards of line to ground electric faults and electrical leakage shocks possible when using electrical appliances in the bathroom or damp areas.
+Bathroom and patio 120-V electrical outlets are protected by a Ground Fault Interrupter (GFI).
+This device is provided in compliance with ANSI A119.2/NFPA 501C requirements, and is intended to protect you against the hazards of line to ground electric faults and electrical leakage shocks possible when using electrical appliances in the bathroom or dump areas.